-“We have a look at principal diseases like heart disorder, most cancers, arthritis, Alzheimer’s, however, we don’t do sufficient look at in how you may prevent the ailment from taking place.
+“We have a look at principal diseases like heart disorder, most cancers, arthritis, Alzheimer’s.
+However, we don’t sufficiently look at how you may prevent the ailment from taking place.
 And meals are a big part of that,” he said.
-“So, I genuinely help plant-primarily based meat, however, I don’t suppose everyone has to have a look at that because of the nirvana or the handiest strategy to the hassle.
+“So, I genuinely help plant-primarily based meat.
+However, I don’t suppose everyone has to look at that because of the nirvana or the handiest strategy to the hassle.
 We want to look at this throughout the board to attempt to help people make sensible food alternatives based totally on correct technology.”

 Part of the solution might be more investment from the federal government, Glickman said.
 According to a 2015 study, federal funding for nutrition studies is roughly $1.5 billion steps by year.
 For evaluation, U.S. Residents spent over $50 billion in January of 2015 ingesting at restaurants, in keeping with the American Enterprise Institute.
 “I think the federal government have to spend loads extra money and attempt investigating the technology of nutrition usually,” Glickman argued.
 “A lot of oldsters are very pressured about what’s accurate for you.
 We exchange all the time: ought to you drink complete-fats milk or low-fat milk?”